Diversity, Equity & Inclusion

 Initiatives for Fostering Corporate Culture

-In order to foster a corporate culture at Fujitsu where "anyone can play a role in their own way," in FY2008, we launched the Diversity and Inclusion Session (former name: Companywide Diversity Promotion Forum), with the aim of getting employees to see diversity and inclusion in a new light and inspiring a new mindset and behavioral change, and have held it once a year since then.
+In order to foster a corporate culture at Fujitsu where “anyone can play an active role in their own way,” the session in FY2022 was held with the aim of getting employees to see DE&I in a new light and inspiring a new mindset and behavioral change.
+Held on the same day to enable participation from various regions, the event featured a “dialogue session between the President, DE&I Officer, and CSuO and employees” and the “sharing of good practices by employees and workplaces” that were conducted globally.

 Endorsement of International Standards